Lithium system on Adagio

 To really take care of the lithium battery we wanted to completely stop the charging when the batteries were fully charged.

-If we compare with the car industry and what they say about how EV-cars shall be handled when they are in stock, they shall not be charged to more than max 80% of the battery capacity and not have the charger connected.
+If we compare with the car industry and what they say about how EV-cars shall be handled when they are in stock, they shall have a state of charge between 20- 50% of the battery capacity and not have the charger connected.

 They shall then be monitored at a certain interval so the battery don't drop to low.